My daughter used to walk with her back against the wall.

 And I avoided — with Olympic-level skill — the things I wasn’t good at yet.

-In business, that meant strategy and marketing got all of me.
-Because I was confident there.
+In business, that meant marketing and strategy got all of me.
+Because I excelled at it and it didn’t feel like a job.

 But bookkeeping?
-Avoided it.
-Books made me anxious because I didn’t feel competent.
+I avoided it.
+Books made my eyes bleed because – numbers on a page.
+No hierarchy.
+No fancy fonts – no color.
 So I’d do everything else first.
-And the books would sit there, staring at me.
+And the books would sit there, staring at me while I was trying to sleep.

 Sales?
 Avoided it even harder.
-Because what if they said no?
-What if I wasn’t good enough?
+Because asking (for anything) is hard.
+What if I they said no?

 So instead, I’d spend hours perfecting things customers never saw.
 Tweaking a proposal.
 Re-reading my website.
 Fussing over design.